Moses209/Greenhouse_Plant_Growth_Project/README.md

 # Aim Of The Project:
 "The project aims to determine whether IoT-based or traditional greenhouses are more suitable for plant growth by analyzing growth patterns and environmental sensor data to assess yield productivity."

-# Steps 1:
+# Steps:
  **To Analysis:**
  - Average of chlorophyll in the plant for both IoT and Traditional green house
  - Average plant height rate for both IoT and Traditional green house
  - Average wet weight of the growth vegetative for both IoT and Traditional green house
  - To check for the correlation between ACHP	and some other variable like 'PHR', 'AWWGV', 'ADWV' 'ADWR', 'AWWR'.
- # Step 2:
   **Creation of Tableau Dashboard**:
  - To show and compare  the average of chlorophyll in the plant for both IoT and Traditional green house
  - To show and compare average plant height rate for both IoT and Traditional green house